 So far, we've covered land and sea war games, and now we move onto the air.
 War of Warplanes gives players the ability to make all of their Top Gun fantasies come to life if Top Gun took place in World War 2.
-Choose between multirole fighters, heavy fighters, bomber, fighters, and ground attack planes.
-There are tonnes of upgrades and over 4600 aircraft configurations, which can be combined with other customization options.
+Choose between multirole fighters, heavy fighters, bombers, fighters, and ground attack planes.
+There are tonnes of upgrades and over 4600 aircraft configurations, combined with other customization options.
 War of Warplanes also does not have caps on ammo.
-Instead, players must make sure that they don't overheat their weapons so that they don't lose accuracy.
+Instead, players must make sure that they don't overheat their weapons to lose accuracy.

 The war play is all about scrappy adrenaline-pumping combat.
 It also doesn't hurt that the skies are gorgeous and that flying, in general, is lots of fun.

 Planes, tanks, and warships, oh my!
 War Thunder is a war game that combines all others.
 Realism is the name of War Thunder's game.
 Players get three modes: simulator, arcade, and realistic.
-Arcade is the least realistic mode of War Thunder, and simulator is the most realistic, with a first-person shooter perspective.
+Arcade is the least realistic mode of War Thunder, and the simulator is the most realistic, with a first-person shooter perspective.
 Aircraft can be found in all battles- air, land, and sea- but in air battles, no ground support or naval support is possible.
-Players can focus on P vs. P or P vs. E battles, but may also create custom battles, which can be made private.
+Players can focus on P vs. P or P vs. E battles and create custom battles, which can be made private.

-The gameplay is as real as it gets, with a focus on ballistics and armor that reacts in-game, like their real-world counterparts.
+The gameplay is as real as it gets, focusing on ballistics and armor that reacts in-game, like their real-world counterparts.

 Vikings: World of Clans